Medical

 What is the difference between EPP and P/D surgery for mesothelioma?

 Extrapleural pneumonectomy (EPP) removes the entire lung along with the pleura, diaphragm, and pericardium.
 Pleurectomy/decortication (P/D) removes the diseased pleural lining while preserving the lung.
-P/D has become preferred at most centers due to lower mortality rates (2-4% vs 5-7%) and faster recovery while achieving similar survival outcomes.
+P/D has become preferred at most centers due to lower 30-day mortality rates (approximately 2% vs 5% in meta-analyses [1]) and faster recovery while achieving similar survival outcomes.

 What is the survival rate for mesothelioma surgery?

 Survival rates vary by procedure and patient factors.
-P/D surgery combined with chemotherapy achieves median survival of 18-24 months, with 5-year survival rates of 12-20% in optimal candidates.
-Peritoneal mesothelioma patients undergoing CRS-HIPEC can achieve 5-year survival rates of 50-69% at experienced centers.
+For pleural mesothelioma, P/D surgery combined with chemotherapy achieves median survival of approximately 18-24 months based on published meta-analyses.
+Peritoneal mesothelioma patients undergoing CRS-HIPEC can achieve 5-year survival rates of approximately 47% based on multi-institutional registry data [3].

 Who is a candidate for mesothelioma surgery?